Database schema

 The following tile kinds exist:

-• per-MC bits tile: identical for all devices in the database, the coordinate is a single number and corresponds to the row coordinate of the fuse
+• per-MC bits tile: identical for all chips in the database, the coordinate is a list of three numbers, in order:

-• per-FB bits tile: identical for all devices in the database, the coordinate is a list of 3 numbers, in order:
+• per-FB bits tile: identical for all chips in the database, the coordinate is a list of 3 numbers, in order:

 • row

-• IMUX bits tile: device-specific, the coordinate is the same as for per-FB bits tile
+• IMUX bits tile: chip-specific, the coordinate is the same as for per-FB bits tile

-• global bits tile: identical for all devices in the database, the coordinate is a list of 4 numbers, in order:
+• global bits tile: identical for all chips in the database, the coordinate is a list of 4 numbers, in order:

 • fb